equinor/radix-operator/docs/RBAC.md

   - Purpose: Get access to read RR belonging to \<app\>
   - Created by: Operator
   - Cluster Role binding: radix-pipeline-rr-\<app\>

-#### Roles

-- radix-config-to-map-runner
+- radix-tekton
-  - Purpose: Role to run cloning of radixconfig from master branch and to put into temporary config map
+  - Purpose: Role to run cloning of radixconfig from master branch and to put into temporary config map, create Tekton tasks and pipelines
   - Lives in: app namespace
   - Created by: Operator
-  - Role binding: radix-config-to-map-runner
+  - Role binding: radix-tekton

 #### Clusterrole bindings